lenlin09/band-mcp-server/README.md

 ## Objectives

-1. **OAuth 2.0 Authentication**: Use the Band API's OAuth 2.0 flow to authenticate users and obtain access tokens.
+1. **Access Token Authentication**: Use Band API access tokens for authentication.
-2. **Fetch Posts**: Provide an MCP resource to fetch posts from a user's Band groups.
+2. **Fetch Posts**: Provide an MCP resource to fetch posts from Band groups.
 3. **Read/Write Operations**: Implement MCP tools to read and write data to Band groups using the Band API.
 4. **MCP Integration**: Expose Band API functionality through MCP primitives such as resources and tools.
 5. **Docker Deployment**: Package the MCP server into a Docker container for easy deployment.

 ## Features

-- **OAuth 2.0 Authorization**: Securely authenticate users and manage access tokens.
+- **Access Token Authentication**: Securely authenticate using Band API access tokens.
 - **MCP Resources**: Fetch and expose Band posts as MCP resources.
 - **MCP Tools**: Enable read/write operations on Band data via MCP tools.
 - **TypeScript Implementation**: Leverage TypeScript for type safety and maintainability.